Queen Sinhye

-Queen Sinhye of the Jeongju Ryu clan (Korean: 신혜왕후 유씨; Hanja: 神惠王后 柳氏) was the first Goryeo queen consort through her marriage as the first wife of Wang Geon, its founder.
+Queen Sinhye of the Chŏngju Yu clan (Korean: 신혜왕후 유씨; Hanja: 神惠王后 柳氏) was the first Goryeo queen consort through her marriage as the first wife of Wang Kŏn, its founder.
 As the wife and mother of the new nation, she supported her husband's national affairs with a good plan and received great favor and preferential treatment from many people, also become his favourite wife.

-Life
+Biography

-The future Queen Sinhye was born into a rich family in Gyeonggi Province as the daughter of Ryu Cheon-gung, a village leader from the Jeongju Ryu clan.
+The future Queen Sinhye was born into a rich family as the daughter of Yu Ch'ŏn-gung, a local chief from Jeongju.

-According to legend, Wang Geon, a general commander under Gung Ye passed through the land of Jeongju with his armies to invaded Later Baekje, then resting his horses and sat under an old willow tree for rested for a while.
-In there, he happened to see and met a young girl, who's standing by the brook of the road.
+According to legend, Wang Kŏn, a general commander under Kung Ye was passing through the land of Chŏngju with his armies to invade Later Baekje.
+He was resting his horses and sat under an old willow tree to rested for a while.
+In there, he happened to see and met a young girl standing by the brook of the road.
 While he seeing her virtuous face, he asked: